 But that’s all about photographing, food is the main thing here.
 (Although it’s true that you won’t attract anyone to try a meal with a bad picture.)
 In any case, these are certainly a delicacy cooked in almost any way, but I probably like them the best made like in this recipe.
 Scampi have been cooked in butter seasoned with plenty of garlic, lemon, and parsley.
 Among the butter is oil, because it’s good to have a lot of the broth so you can drizzle some on top of the scampi and risotto when on the plate.

-Risottos made from arborio rice are excellent choices served with scampi.
-We have tried these risottos with and without mushrooms and this time there is spinach-lemon risotto.
-Simple yet tasty.
+Risottos made from arborio rice are also excellent choices served with scampi.
 Risotto should be ready before cooking the scampi.
 It takes about 15 minutes for the scampi to cook and meanwhile the risotto can be left to stew slowly.

-You can make the risotto according to spinach-turmeric risotto recipe that is already in the blog because it has the same ingredients as in the risotto served with this meal – apart from the turmeric (and you can add that as well if wanted).
+Spinach risotto goes well with this parwn sauce.
+You can use the recipe that is already in the blog – apart from the turmeric (and you can add that as well if wanted).

 People’s appetites and cravings vary widely.
 The recipe is made for two people with fairly healthy appetites, and to some this may simply prove to be too much.